 - VICTA activity calendar enables you to browse all of their current and upcoming activities for children and young adults who are blind or partially sighted.
 The programme includes Family Weekends, Family Days, and Early Years Days, designed to support parents and improve the emotional, social, and independent living skills of children and young adults.

-- LOOK UK: Peer Mentoring and events for VI Young People – LOOK Mentors, aged 18+, assist other VI young people in building self-confidence and reaching their potential.
+- Peer Mentoring and events for VI Young People – LOOK Mentors, aged 18+, assist other VI young people in building self-confidence and reaching their potential.

 Thomas Pocklington Trust: STEP programme: Supporting Transitions Enriching Progress